akshit876/ccrux/README.md

 This application displays a grid of draggable document cards with images.
 Users can reorder the cards and view larger images by clicking on them.

+# Frontend Role

+I have built parts pertaining to the frontend of the application.
+As mentioned in the project description, the frontend is built with React and TypeScript.

+Please evaluate for the frontend role.

 ## Detailed Project Creation Steps

 1. **Project Initialization**